Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

+Note that in all convergence rates reported in this work, the sequence $\bsigma$ is assumed to be known.
+It determines the selected basis $(\varphi_s)_{s \in \NN}$ and, consequently, the least squares sampling algorithm, which is ``transferred'' to Hilbert-valued functions.
+The case in which $\bsigma$ is unknown has been treated in \cite{ADM2024}, wherein the problem is approached via compressed-sensing techniques.

 The rest of the paper is organized as follows.
 In Section \ref{Sampling recovery in Bochner spaces}, we investigate sampling recovery in abstract Bochner spaces, in particular, with infinite-dimensional measure.
 Here, we present some least squares methods and their extensions to Bochner spaces.
-In Section \ref{Applications to parametric PDEs with random inputs} and \ref{Applications to holomorphic functions}, we apply the results of Section \ref{Sampling recovery in Bochner spaces} to linear collocation approximation for parametric elliptic PDE equation with affine or log-normal random inputs, for infinite-dimensional holomorphic functions on $\RRi$, respectively.
-In Section \ref{Constructiveness and alternative least squares methods}, we discuss constructiveness and alternative least squares methods which can be applied to collocation approximations for parametric PDEs and infinite-dimensional holomorphic functions.
+In Section \ref{Applications to parametric PDEs with random inputs} and \ref{Applications to holomorphic functions}, we apply the results of Section \ref{Sampling recovery in Bochner spaces} to linear approximation of solutions to parametric elliptic or parabolic PDE equation with affine or log-normal {random inputs, and for} infinite-dimensional holomorphic functions on $\RRi$, respectively.
+In Section \ref{Constructiveness and alternative least squares methods}, we discuss constructiveness and alternative sampling methods which can be applied to {non-intrusive} approximations for parametric PDEs and infinite-dimensional holomorphic functions.